razorpay/omnipay-razorpay/README.md

 **Razorpay driver for the Omnipay PHP payment processing library**

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
 This package implements Razorpay support for Omnipay.

 To know more about Razorpay payment flow and steps involved, please read up here:
 <https://docs.razorpay.com/docs>

 ## Requirements
-`PHP >= 5.5.9`
+`PHP >= 5.6.0

 ## Installation